Join us in Loving and Serving

 Worship Opportunities

 Join us in the sanctuary for a traditional Ash Wednesday service, including Holy Communion and imposition of ashes.
-The 11 am service will be followed by a light soup lunch.
+The 11 am service will be followed by a light soup lunch in Van Oort Hall.
 The 7 pm service will be livestreamed on YouTube and our Worship on the Web page for those who are unable to join us in person.

 Each Sunday in Lent + 8:15 am, 9:30 am, and 11:15 am